Vrye Weekblad

-Vrye Weekblad was a groundbreaking progressive, anti-apartheid Afrikaans national weekly newspaper that was launched in November 1988 and forced to close in February 1994.
-The paper was driven into bankruptcy by the legal costs of defending its charge that South African Police General Lothar Neethling had supplied poison to security police to kill activists.
+Vrye Weekblad was a progressive Afrikaans national weekly newspaper that was launched in November 1988 and forced to close in 28 May 1994.
+It was then relaunched as an online newspaper in 2019, before closing again in 2025.
+The paper was noted for its anti-apartheid stance making it a notable outlier in the Afrikaans language media of the 1980s and early 1990s.
+The paper was initially driven into bankruptcy by the legal costs of defending its charge that South African Police General Lothar Neethling had supplied poison to security police to kill activists.

-It was relaunched in a digital format in April 2019 by Arena Holdings, with Max du Preez returning as editor and Anneliese Burgess as co-editor.
-A new edition is published every Friday on the Vrye Weekblad website.
+It was relaunched in a digital format on 6 April 2019 by Arena Holdings, with Max du Preez returning as editor and Anneliese Burgess as co-editor.
+A new edition was published every Friday on the Vrye Weekblad website, in both Afrikaans and English.
+The final issue was published on 28 March 2025.

 History

 Vrye Weekblad (literally Free Weekly, with "free" as in expression of opinion) was started as a result of frustration on the part of Afrikaner journalists who thought that the mainstream Afrikaans-language and English-language media lacked the courage to take on the apartheid state in South Africa.
 The paper was collectively owned by the founder members, who included editor Max du Preez and journalist Jacques Pauw.
-The editorial staff for the first edition of February 1989 comprised Karien Norval, Du Preez, Elsabe Wessels, Chris du Plessis, Pauw, Victor Munnik, and Koos Coetzee.
+The editorial staff for the first edition of February 1989 comprised Karien Norval, du Preez, Elsabe Wessels, Chris du Plessis, Pauw, Victor Munnik, and Koos Coetzee.